Lead your marketing to victory in 2026

 The time for reflection is over—it’s now your moment to assemble the revenue team that’s going to get you back on top and winning.
 Because while some demand is declining, not all is—and nobody’s better positioned to find those new sources than you, the dynamic marketer.
 You own 86% of the buyer journey.
 It’s time to assert control.

-We recommend tackling the five key areas in order.
+We recommend tackling the four key areas in order.
 High-five your team and let’s get out there.

 1. Rethink your ideal customer profile (ICP)